pssst/pssst/README.md

 The default time frame for requests/responses to be verified is `10` seconds.
 Which derives to `-5` and `+5` seconds from the actual `EPOCH` at the time of processing.

+### Fingerprint

+The public key of the official API has the following fingerprint:

+> `5a:74:9f:99:db:c2:a0:3b:0c:de:32:7b:af:cf:9b:d7:dc:61:68:30`

+If a client connects to the official API `master` Branch, it is required to match the APIs delivered public key against this fingerprint per `SHA1`.
+If they do not match, the client must terminate immediately.

 User Actions
 ------------